ejeschke/ginga/doc/dev_manual/image_viewer.rst

 The image viewer can load data in a number of formats, but all formats are wrapped with a class that corresponds to the *model* part of the model-view-controller design used by Ginga.
-For more information on creating the wrapper object, see :ref:`ch-image-data-wrappers`.
+For more information on creating an image wrapper object, see :ref:`ch-image-data-wrappers`.

 Once you have successfully loaded an image wrapper, you can set it into